Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 - Smith v Padgett (Florida 2018) $190,442: A man was struck by a dump truck.
 He suffered Eustachian tube dysfunction, neck strains and sprains, a head contusion, a foot laceration, and a hematoma.
 The man developed hearing loss.
 He alleged that the dump truck driver’s negligent driving caused his injuries.
 The jury awarded the man $190,442.

 - Lee v Stearns (Washington 2018) $350,000: A retired 62-pedestrian is hit by the defendant's vehicle at an intersection in Seattle.
-She suffers a number of physical injuries including C5-6 disc herniation with cervical radiculopathy.
+She suffers many physical injuries including C5-6 disc herniation with cervical radiculopathy.
 She also claims to have developed ringing in her ears and is diagnosed with tinnitus and vertigo by an otologist.
 The case eventually settles for policy limits of $350,000 which includes only $34,500 in medical expenses.

 - Shaw v Trunkey-King (Idaho 2017) $100,000: A nursing school student in her mid-20s is driving her daughter to daycare when she gets t-boned by the defendant at a 4-way intersection.
-She claims that the accident leaves here with permanent tinnitus in her left ear which delays her graduation from nursing school.
+She claims that the accident leaves her with permanent tinnitus in her left ear which delays her graduation from nursing school.
 Case settles for policy limits of $100,000.

 - Halverson v Brown (Oregon 2017) $100,000: The plaintiff is riding his bicycle through a busy intersection in Portland.
 He proceeds through the intersection at the crosswalk when the light turns green and the defendant fails to yield and hits him.
 Plaintiff gets thrown onto the windshield of the defendant's vehicle and suffers facial and head injuries.
 Plaintiff alleges, among other things, that he suffered permanent tinnitus as a result of the accident.
-Initial settlement demand is $170,000 and the case ultimately settles for $100,000.
+The initial settlement demand is $170,000 and the case ultimately settles for $100,000.

 You can only get a partial disability rating of 20% or less for tinnitus and hearing loss injuries.
-You can get a higher percentage rating your condition is so severe that it prevents you from working certain jobs.
+You can get a higher percentage rating if your condition is so severe that it prevents you from working certain jobs.

 If you have suffered tinnitus or hearing loss as a result of an accident the personal injury attorneys at Miller & Zois can help you get financial compensation.
 Call us today at 800-553-8082 or get a free online consultation.